Ngũ Cung: Early years

 Members of Ngũ Cung met each other by chance.
-Initially, drummer Hung Cuong and lead guitar Tran Thang met at a guitar contest and they share the same passion for music and keen interest in Progressive Rock.
+Initially, drummer Hung Cuong and lead guitarist Tran Thang met at a guitar contest and they share the same passion for music and keen interest in Progressive Rock.
 Since then, they had nurtured a dream to form a professional band playing Prog in Vietnam.
 Hung Cuong persuaded Duc Long who was then keyboard player for Mắt Bão - Storm Eye).
 Minh Duc and Hoang Hai soon after joined the band.
 The band was officially established on 10 October 2007, shortly before the Rock Your Passion Contest.

 Well known for being the winner at the Rock Your Passion Contest, Ngũ Cung soon became popular for their exceptional music.
 The band play rock with ethnic and classical music instruments, which is reflected perfectly in the songs: Cướp vợ (tục lệ người H'mông) - Wife kidnapping(traditional custom of Mong people), Nỗi đau - Pain, Nụ hôn trên đỉnh Phanxipăng - Kiss on Fansipan Mountain, Giã cốm đêm trăng - Pounding green rice flakes in the moonnight.

-Ngũ Cung and the runner up at Rock Your Passion Unlimited has been selected as the representative of Vietnam to perform with Alternative rock band My Chemical Romance in Tiger Unite 08.
+Ngũ Cung and the runner up at Rock Your Passion Unlimited were selected as the representatives of Vietnam to perform with alternative rock band My Chemical Romance in Tiger Unite 08.

 Cướp Vợ (Tục lệ người H'mông) - Wife Kinapping (Traditional custom of Mong people)

 This song is considered, thus far, the most successful song of Ngũ Cung as it expresses the band's characteristic.
 Cướp Vợ was composed by Tran Thang and his grandfather Tran Tuan Long.
 It was highly valued by senior artists both in Vietnam and abroad.
-The song was ranked in the Top 10 Vietnamese song in music channel XoneFM and also achieved the Impressive Composition Prize at Bai Hat Viet Competition.
+The song was ranked in the Top 10 Vietnamese songs on the music channel XoneFM and also achieved the "Impressive Composition Prize" at the Bai Hat Viet Competition.